bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |B          |sushi, ramen, curry|          2|
 |C          |ramen              |          3|

+Customer A and C enjoy their ramen, they had purchased it 3 times each.
+Customer B likes every item equally, they purchased sushi, ramen and curry twice each.

 ### 6. Which item was purchased first by the customer after they became a member?
 ```SQL
 WITH first_member_order AS (